|Tested species reactivity||Horse|

 |ELISA (ELISA)||See 1 publications below|

-The PETNFABI immunogen is recombinant Equine TNF alpha.
+The PETNFAI immunogen is recombinant Equine TNF alpha.

-The PETNFABI polyclonal biotinylated equine TNFa antibody has successfully been paired as the detection antibody in a sandwich ELISA with capture antibody PETNFAI.
+The PETNFAI equine TNFa polyclonal antibody has successfully been paired as the coating antibody in a sandwich ELISA with biotinylated detection antibody PETNFABI.
 Typical dilutions for sandwich ELISA include 1 µg/ml for coating and 0.125 - 0.25 µg/ml for detection.

 This gene encodes a multifunctional proinflammatory cytokine that belongs to the tumor necrosis factor (TNF) superfamily.
 This cytokine is mainly secreted by macrophages.
 It can bind to, and thus functions through its receptors TNFRSF1A/TNFR1 and TNFRSF1B/TNFBR.
 This cytokine is involved in the regulation of a wide spectrum of biological processes including cell proliferation, differentiation, apoptosis, lipid metabolism, and coagulation.
 This cytokine has been implicated in a variety of diseases, including autoimmune diseases, insulin resistance, and cancer.
 Knockout studies in mice also suggested the neuroprotective function of this cytokine.